Call for a free quote:

 Like many companies on our list.
 Sungevity lacks end-to-end service for customers, which can be a concern for some people.
 The company relies on local solar contractors to install their solar systems.
 Sometimes this works out great because local contractors understand the local weather patterns and are available quickly, but it also means your experience may vary depending on who your contractors are.

-If you decide to move, Sungevity works with you to transfer the equipment and financial obligations to the new homeowners after the sale is done.
-You’re also able to terminate the agreement and Sungevity will reclaim its solar equipment.
+If you decide to move, Sungevity works with you to transfer the installation and financial obligations to the new homeowners after the sale is done.
+You’re also able to terminate the agreement and Sungevity will reclaim its solar system.

 Sungevity offers three financial assistance plans if you don’t want to purchase the solar system outright.